anita-lee/Kid-Vault-Backend/README.md

 You only need to do this once, unless you change your model definitions.

-4. Fix the database: (Data was entered explicitly using .csv files, need to set max student_id value)
+4. Fix the database (Data was entered explicitly using .csv files, so we need to set max student_id value):

 ```
 # psql